michaela10c/connectome-fidelity/README.md

 weight configurations consistently leave.

 #### Stability-Constrained Random Baseline

-To address the instability problem without clamping non-finite values, a rejection-sampling procedure was implemented: candidate random configurations are accepted only if a forward pass produces all-finite, sub-1e6 activations, with up to MAX_ATTEMPTS=100 resampling attempts per model.
-Under full Shiu-style shuffling (n=10), all 10 models were accepted.
+**n=10:** Candidate random configurations are accepted only if a forward pass produces all-finite, sub-1e6 activations, with up to MAX_ATTEMPTS=100 resampling attempts per model.
+All 10 models were accepted.
 Acceptance required on average 11.1 ± 9.9 attempts per model (range: 1–36), with only 1/10 models accepted on the first attempt.

-This low first-try acceptance rate confirms that dynamically stable configurations occupy a small fraction of the full Shiu weight space — the trained connectome-constrained parameters are atypical from a dynamical stability standpoint, independent of the representational geometry result.
+**n=50:** All 50 models were accepted under the same procedure.
+Acceptance required on average 7.9 ± 8.1 attempts per model (range: 1–42), with 5/50 models accepted on the first attempt.
+The worst-case model required 42 attempts, well within the MAX_ATTEMPTS=100 ceiling.
+The low first-try acceptance rate (5/50, 10%) confirms that dynamically stable configurations occupy a small fraction of the full Shiu weight space across the full ensemble — not just the top 10 models.

-The accepted random baseline produces a cosine RDM with a clear block structure: directions 0°–90° form one cluster of low mutual dissimilarity, directions 120°–300° form another, and cross-cluster dissimilarities are uniformly large (~0.099–0.101).
-This block structure is qualitatively different from the smooth circular gradient of the CC RDM.
+The n=10 stability-constrained random baseline produces a cosine RDM with a clear block
+structure: directions 0°–90° form one cluster of low mutual dissimilarity, directions 120°–300° form another, and cross-cluster dissimilarities are uniformly large (~0.099–0.101).
+The n=50 mean random cosine RDM reflects a similar but averaged-out structure across 50 independently accepted configurations.

 #### CC vs Random RDM Correlation

-**Stability-constrained baseline (primary result):**
+**Stability-constrained baseline, n=10 (primary result):**
 Cosine RDM correlation: **Spearman r = 0.749, p < 0.0001 | Kendall τ = 0.552, p < 0.0001**
 (analytical); **p_perm < 0.0001 for both measures** (stimulus-label randomization test, 10,000 permutations, Nili et al. 2014) — zero of 10,000 permutations exceeded the observed